richard-muvirimi/wp-plugin-woo-custom-gateway/README.md

    - This plugin addresses cases where you might want a payment gateway such as \"pay on deliver\" or \"cheque\" but this plugin goes a step further as it allows you to customize with a logo and email instructions after customer pays.
 This allows you to add local payment solutions in your area and you can easily update the order status of the order as the payment process progresses.

-2. So where do i start?
+2. So where do I start?

    - After you install and activate plugin a menu option \"Payment Gateways\" is added under \"WooCommerce Menu Options\" in Admin sidebar, you then have to create a payment gateway.
 After you are done you go to the gateways settings in WooCommerce payment settings and further customize the payment gateway.